Articles on: Best Practices

 • Upload all relevant documents (brochures, inspections, legal docs)

-• Use AI summaries to extract key details and ask for red flags
+• Use AI summaries to extract key details and identify potential issues

 • Review insights before presenting properties to clients

-Why it matters: faster due diligence, fewer missed risks, higher perceived expertise.
+Why it matters: This approach leads to faster due diligence, fewer missed risks, and a higher perceived level of expertise.

 AI Co-pilot is available only for Premium and Enterprise plans.